nicktolhurst/nicktolhurst.github.io/_posts/2023-03-17-7-days-of-clojure-1.md

 - <https://clojure.org/guides/structural_editing>
 - <https://clojure.org/guides/repl/introduction>

-Okay, I wish I didn't read that - even though I know it is essential, it made little sense at this point 🤷‍♂️.
+Okay, I wish I didn't read them - even though I know it is essential, it made little sense at this point 🤷‍♂️.
 It took a lot to follow, especially for a newbie in this type of programming.
-In retrospect (this was written up a day later), I should have completed the getting-started guide first.
+In retrospect - *this blog was written up a day later* - I should have completed the getting-started guide first.
 A little warm-up is advised.

 ### Actually getting started